AnInternetTroll/speedrunbot-slash/CONTRIBUTING.md

 ```

 If you want to add a new website support just make a new folder in `src` with a
-prefered abbreviation of the site, such as `srcom` or `mkr` or `halo`.
+preferred abbreviation of the site, such as `srcom` or `mkr` or `halo`.

-It is strongly prefered that commands can be executed outside of the context of
+It is strongly preferred that commands can be executed outside of the context of
 a discord bot, such as `./src/srcom/whois.ts aninternettroll`.

-It is strongly prefered that commands don't use any `Deno` APIs, as most
+It is strongly preferred that commands don't use any `Deno` APIs, as most
 commands could be executed in the context of a browser.
 An exception to this can
 be if the `Deno` API works on [Deno Deploy](https://deno.com/deploy) as well.